helgoboss/helgobox/doc/user-guide.md

 - **Always:** Mapping is always active (the default)
 - **When modifiers on/off:** Mapping becomes active only if something is pressed / not pressed
-- **When program selected:** Allows you to step through different groups of mappings
+- **When program selected:** Allows you to step through different groups of mappings (banks/pages/programs ... however you want to call it)
 - **When EEL result > 0:** Let a formula decide (total freedom)

 For details, see below.